Forbes 30 Under 30

-Forbes 30 Under 30 is a set of lists published annually by Forbes magazine since 2011 that recognize 30 notable people under 30 years old in various industries.
+Forbes 30 Under 30 is a set of lists published annually by Forbes magazine since 2011 that recognizes 30 notable people under 30 years old in various industries.
 The American list consists of 600 people, with 30 selected in each of 20 sectors.
 The Asia and Europe lists each have 10 categories for a total of 300 people each, while Africa has a single list of 30 people.
 Forbes hosts associated conferences and a section of its website called 30 Under 30.
 The nomination process for Forbes 30 Under 30 is open to the public, and people may nominate themselves or another as long as the nominee is under 30 years of age.

 The final 30 under 30 list published by Forbes is divided into different categories of industries: Art & Style, Hollywood & Entertainment, Retail & E-Commerce, Healthcare, Consumer Technology, Sports, Marketing and Advertising, Energy, Science, Media, Music, Social Media, Manufacturing & Industry, Social Impact, Finance, Venture Capital, Food & Drink, Education, Enterprise Technology, and Games.

 According to Forbes, the 30 honorees under the age of 30 in each industry list are scouted and selected by the editors of Forbes, independent judges, celebrity judges, and industry experts.

 History

-Forbes launched its 30 Under 30 list in 2011 under the direction of editor-in-chief Randall Lane.
+Forbes launched its 30 Under 30 list in 2011 under the direction of the editor-in-chief, Randall Lane.
 By 2016, nominations had surpassed 15,000, with Forbes editors and industry experts selecting 30 winners per category based on stated criteria including innovation, impact, and leadership.
 Over time, Forbes expanded the initiative to include regional lists for Asia (launched in 2016), Europe (2016), and Africa.

 By 2022, Forbes reported over 100,000 nominations.
 To mark the 10th anniversary, Forbes introduced the 30 Under 30 Hall of Fame, who were Forbes 30 under 30 honorees over the years, such as Nobel Peace Prize winner Malala Yousafzai, Facebook founder Mark Zuckerberg, athlete LeBron James, musician Miley Cyrus, media personality Kylie Jenner and Spotify founder Daniel Ek.

 Forbes also leveraged the 30 Under 30 brand through a dedicated digital channel and a social media app, developed in collaboration with Tinder co-founder and Forbes 30 under 30 honoree Sean Rad, to engage millennials and promote networking among young professionals.